 Biotechnology Schools in Seattle

-- Located roughly four miles from the city's center, the Seattle campus of the University of Washington offers bachelor's, master's and doctoral degrees in bioengineering.
+- Located roughly three miles from the city's center, the Seattle campus of the University of Washington offers bachelor's, master's and doctoral degrees in bioengineering.
 A master's program in pharmaceutical bioengineering is also offered.

 Comparison of Schools